 Welcome to Castles of the Seas

 Castles Of The Seas is the result of around twenty years of passengership photography in The Netherlands.
 I took my first pictures in 1996, slowly building up the collection to where it is today.
-Now, the site contains over 230 passengerships of all shapes, sizes and ages.
+Now, the site contains around 300 passengerships of all shapes, sizes and ages.
 In my opinion, it now is a representative collection of what passengerships are sailing all around the world.
 I mainly concentrate on cruiseships and now almost every class of those is at least represented by one ship.
 Also ferries in many different forms are present, next to former oceanliners, expeditionships and pleasure steamers.
 With all ships presented here, I try to give as much and as acurate information as possible.
 Next to the ships, I also cover the histories and stories about some over 60 shipping companies, some of them no longer in service.

 I do not tend to be complete at all, there are good websites that give a total overview of every passengership sailing.
 But most of these sites just show pictures or names with only basic information, here I am trying to give full stories and I like to complete those with funny facts and small anecdotes.
 Like we all know the gimmicks of the old liners, I also believe that modern cruiseships have their distinctive tales to tell that separates them from their sisterships and I hope Castles Of The Seas furfills that idea.